ktbaek/Excess-deaths-Denmark/README.md

 interval is calculated.
 A broad interval will “normalize” all the pre-pandemic variation, whereas a narrower interval will normalize some (or none) of the pre-pandemic variation.
-The interval I have chosen (95%, 1.96 times standard deviation) normalizes “most” of the observed pre-pandemic variation (see Figure 6).
+The interval I have chosen (90%, 1.64 times standard deviation) normalizes “most” of the observed pre-pandemic variation (see **Figure 6**).
 This is a subjective choice that depends on what one aims to measure.

 Excess deaths were back-calculated from the excess death rates using the age and sex stratified quarterly population numbers.

-Figure 8 and 9 show quarterly excess deaths stratified on age and sex, Figure 10 shows excess deaths for the whole period per age group, and Figure 11 shows excess deaths per 100,000 of the entire population per year.
+**Figure 9** and **10** show quarterly excess deaths stratified on age and sex, **Figure 11** shows excess deaths for the whole period per age group, and **Figure 12** shows excess deaths per 100,000 of the entire population per year.

-![**Excess deaths by age and quarter.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.
-Age groups 0-19 are ommitted.](README_files/figure-gfm/Figure-8-1.png)
+![**Excess deaths by age and quarter.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the `r pi` prediction interval in a given quarter.
+Age groups 0-19 are ommitted.](README_files/figure-gfm/Figure-9-1.png)

-***Figure 8: Excess deaths by age and quarter.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.
+***Figure 9: Excess deaths by age and quarter.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 90% prediction interval in a given quarter.
 Age groups 0-19 are ommitted.*

-![**Excess deaths by sex and quarter.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.](README_files/figure-gfm/Figure-9-1.png)
+![**Excess deaths by sex and quarter.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the `r pi` prediction interval in a given quarter.](README_files/figure-gfm/Figure-10-1.png)

-***Figure 9: Excess deaths by sex and quarter.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.*
+***Figure 10: Excess deaths by sex and quarter.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 90% prediction interval in a given quarter.*

-![**Excess deaths by sex and age.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.
-Total excess deaths over the period 2020 Q1 - 2022 Q3 are summed.](README_files/figure-gfm/Figure-10-1.png)
+![**Excess deaths by sex and age.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the `r pi` prediction interval in a given quarter.
+Total excess deaths over the period 2020 Q1 - 2022 Q3 are summed.](README_files/figure-gfm/Figure-11-1.png)

-***Figure 10: Excess deaths by sex and age.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.
+***Figure 11: Excess deaths by sex and age.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 90% prediction interval in a given quarter.
 Total excess deaths over the period 2020 Q1 - 2022 Q3 are summed.*

 ![**Excess deaths per 100,000 of the total Danish population per year.**
-Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval for a given stratification in a given quarter. \*) 2022 is calculated based on Q1, Q2, and Q3 only.
-The population for each year is taken as the mean of the population at the start of each quarter.](README_files/figure-gfm/Figure-11-1.png)
+Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the `r pi` prediction interval for a given stratification in a given quarter. \*) 2022 is calculated based on Q1, Q2, and Q3 only.
+The population for each year is taken as the mean of the population at the start of each quarter.](README_files/figure-gfm/Figure-12-1.png)

-***Figure 11: Excess deaths per 100,000 of the total Danish population per year.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval for a given stratification in a given quarter. \*) 2022 is calculated based on Q1, Q2, and Q3 only.
+***Figure 12: Excess deaths per 100,000 of the total Danish population per year.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 90% prediction interval for a given stratification in a given quarter. \*) 2022 is calculated based on Q1, Q2, and Q3 only.
 The population for each year is taken as the mean of the population at the start of each quarter.*